 Professor Ian Boyd FRSE FRSB, chief scientific advisor for the Department for Environment, Food and Rural Affairs has been made Knight Bachelor for services to science and economics on food and the environment.

 Professor Boyd gave a keynote address to the Natural Capital Initiative summit: Valuing Our Life Support Systems in May.

 Dr John Michael Grainger OBE CBiol FRSB has been awarded with a Member of the Order of the British Empire for services to microbiology.

-This year's RSB Fellows recognised in the Queen's Birthday Honours (clockwise): Professor Ian Boyd, Dr Celia Knight FRSB, Professor Lynne Boddy FRSB and Dr John Michael Grainger CBiol FRSB
+RSB Fellows recognised in the Queen's Birthday Honours include (clockwise) Professor Ian Boyd, Dr Celia Knight FRSB, Professor Lynne Boddy FRSB and Dr John Michael Grainger CBiol FRSB

 Dr Grainger is visiting research fellow at the University of Reading and chair of the Microbiology in Schools Advisory Committee.
 Dr Grainger is very active on the Thames Valley Branch committee where he spearheaded activities such as attending school and college careers events, and providing essential support and advice to young biologists in the region.

 Dr Grainger received the 2018 President’s Medal in recognition of his excellent and sustained work both for the Society and the fields of biology and biology education.

 Dr Celia Knight MBE FRSB, of Celia Knight Consulting, has been recognised with a Member of the Order of the British Empire for services to plant science education.